Family of BLM protester killed by Kyle Rittenhouse sues Kenosha, police claiming ‘conspiracy’

 “Anthony Huber is a hero.
 He attempted to disarm Rittenhouse, end the gunfire, stop the bloodshed, and protect his fellow citizens.
 Tragically, Anthony died when Rittenhouse shot him in the chest as Anthony tried to pull the assault rifle from Rittenhouse’s hands,” the lawsuit said.

-Neither a representative from the Kenosha County sheriff nor a city representative immediately returned a request for comment about the litigation.
+Sam Hall, an attorney representing Kenosha County and Sheriff David Beth in the lawsuit, said the allegations were false.

+“While we understand that the family of Anthony Huber is grieving his loss, we must make it clear that the allegations against Sheriff Beth and the Kenosha Sheriff’s Office are demonstrably false and that the facts will show that Mr. Huber’s death was not caused by any actions or inactions of Kenosha County law enforcement,” he said.

-Likewise, an attorney for Mr. Rittenhouse also did not immediately respond to the allegations in the complaint.
+An attorney for Mr. Rittenhouse also did not immediately respond to the allegations in the complaint.
 Mr. Rittenhouse is not a named defendant.

 He’s been charged with first-degree murder among other counts.
 He posted $2 million bail in November.